ParvathyJayakumar/GPT4ALL-Chatbot/README.md

 ## 🚀 Usage
 Type your question in the input box and click "Send" .

-The chatbot will generate a response using the mpt-7b-chat-newbpe-q4_0.gguf model.
+The chatbot will generate a response using the mistral-7b-instruct-v0.2.Q4_K_M.gguf.
 **Example Questions**

 "What is machine learning?"